JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 ### Serverless

+On AWS, serverless initially meant AWS Lambda.
+Subsequently the term has spread widely throughout the AWS ecosystem to where it is currently not very clear where serverless ends.
+It seems "serverless" is becoming a marketing term implying managed services that reduce devops workload and related infrastructure tinkering providing, as AWS puts it, "operational simplicity, automatic scaling, [and] high availability."

-Serverless started as AWS Lambda and then spread widely throughout the AWS ecosystem.
-From the cloud provider's perspective, serverless was motivated as providing plug-in hooks for customers' code logic to be run in association with the platform's internet scale, fully managed services.
+From the cloud provider's perspective, serverless (read: Lambda) was originally motivated as providing plug-in hooks for customers' code logic to be run in association with the platform's internet scale, fully managed services.
 Once an app's support services, say, object store or datbase were super-scalable, there needed to be a compute mechanism with low impedance mismatch: serverless Lamdba.

 Part of the serverless value proposition is purely financial as reflected in billing statements.
 In serverless, compute resources have